irvifa/kubebuilder/docs/book/src/migration/guide.md

 type CronJobList struct {...}
 ```

-### Migrate the Controllers

-Now, let's migrate the controller reconciler code from
-`pkg/controller/cronjob/cronjob_controller.go` to
-`controllers/cronjob_controller.go`.

-We'll need to copy
-- the fields from the `ReconcileCronJob` struct to `CronJobReconciler`
-- the contents of the `Reconcile` function
-- the [rbac related markers](/reference/markers/rbac.md) to the new file.
-- the code under `func add(mgr manager.Manager, r reconcile.Reconciler) error`
-to `func SetupWithManager`

 ## Migrate the Webhooks

 If you don't have a webhook, you can skip this section.